 (RELATED: Expecting twins?
 Avoid these 4 critical mistakes expectant twin parents make.)

 Sports can be a challenge for twins because each may have physically different capabilities or interests.
 Maybe soccer isn’t one of your twin’s favorites.
 Perhaps dance class, volleyball, or running is a possibility.

 What if one twin doesn’t even want to do sports?
 That’s fine.
 There are plenty of ways to help them stay active and healthy.
-Take walks or family bike rides or go hiking on a Saturday with the kids.
+Take walks, family bike rides, or go hiking on a Saturday with the kids.

-When there are obvious differences betweens twins, it can lead to the twins comparing themselves.
+When there are obvious differences between twins, it can lead to the twins comparing themselves.
 Unfortunately, when twins compare themselves to each other, it can lead to envy or heartbreak.